 Sadly, many people believe that once a grey or white hair is plucked off, many will start growing in its place.
 Science has its reasons to prove this myth wrong.
 Microscopically, only one hair can grow in one hair follicle.

 So if you pluck one grey hair from the follicle, it will never grow back more than one grey hair in its place.
-But the best choice is to cut the grey or white hair, and not pluck, since plucking can damage the hair follicle to such a degree than perhaps, no hair will grow from it again.
+But the best choice is to cut the grey or white hair, and not pluck, since plucking can damage the hair follicle and perhaps no hair will grow from it again.
 Or in the least, try artificial chemical-free hair color.

 To know more myths of gray hair, read this article of “Top 10 Gray Hair Myths, What Actually The Myths Reveal?”